 Dr. Noraian will only perform scaling and root planing after a thorough examination of the mouth, which may include taking x-rays and visually examining the mouth.
-Depending on the condition of the gums, the amount of tartar present, the depth of the pockets, and the progression of periodontitis, Dr. Noraian may recommend scaling and root planing.
+Dr. Noraian may recommend scaling and root planing depending on the condition of the gums, the amount of tartar present, the depth of the pockets, and the progression of periodontitis.
 In some cases, he will use local anesthesia during the procedure.

-When scaling is performed, calculus and plaque that attaches to the tooth surfaces is removed.
+Scaling removes calculus and plaque that attaches to the tooth surfaces.
 The process especially targets the area below the gum line, along the root.
-Dr. Noraian performs the procedure of scaling using a special dental tool called an ultrasonic or piezoelectric scaler, which usually includes an irrigation process that may deliver water or an antimicrobial agent below the gums to help reduce oral bacteria.
+Dr. Noraian performs the procedure using a special dental tool called an ultrasonic or piezoelectric scaler, which usually includes an irrigation process that may deliver water or an antimicrobial agent below the gums to help reduce oral bacteria.

 - Root Planing:

-Root planing is performed in order to remove infected cementum and surface dentin that is embedded with unwanted microorganisms, toxins, and tartar.
+Root planing removes infected cementum and surface dentin that embeds with unwanted microorganisms, toxins, and tartar.
 Dr. Noraian will smooth the root of the tooth, which promotes healing, and helps prevent bacteria from easily colonizing in the future.

-We may recommend antibiotics or irrigation with anti-microbials (chemical agents or mouth rinses) to help control the growth of bacteria that create toxins and cause periodontitis.
+Dr. Noraian may recommend antibiotics or irrigation with anti-microbials (chemical agents or mouth rinses) to help control the growth of bacteria that create toxins and causes periodontitis.
 In some cases, Dr. Noraian may place antibiotics in the periodontal pockets after scaling and planing.
 He does this to control infection and to encourage normal healing in a specific area.
-Depending on the severity of the disease, we may even prescribe oral antibiotics along with the scaling and root planing procedure.
+Depending on the severity of the disease, he may even prescribe oral antibiotics along with the scaling and root planing procedure.

 When deep pockets between teeth and gums are present, it is difficult for Dr. Noraian to remove plaque and tartar thoroughly.
-Patients seldom, if ever, keep these pockets clean and free of plaque, which allows for healing by scar formation rather than regeneration.
-After sufficient healing time, Dr. Noraian will perform a comprehensive re-examination to determine if you need additional intervention with surgery to restore periodontal health
+You will seldom, if ever, be able to keep these pockets clean and free of plaque, which allows for healing by scar formation rather than regeneration.
+After sufficient healing time, Dr. Noraian will perform a comprehensive re-examination to determine if you need additional intervention with surgery to restore periodontal health.

 Benefits of Treatment